aim-uofa/GeoBench/README.md

 ## Citation
-Please cite our paper if you find the toolbox useful for your project:
+If you find the toolbox useful for your project, please cite our paper:
 ```
 @article{ge2024geobench,
     title={GeoBench: Benchmarking and Analyzing Monocular Geometry Estimation Models},